SkyeHobbs/AD325_P1_Capital_Gains/README.md

 ## Deliverables
 * Please add your UML documents to your Git repository.
 I will look for them there.
-* Submit a link to your Git repository.
-If you make the repository private, make sure to add me as a collaborator, so I can see your code.
+* Submit a link to your private Git repository.